aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datetimegroupitem/_index.md

 ```

-the month of the grouped date time.
+Gets the month of the grouped date time.

 **Returns:**
 int